iBatistic/bin/README.md

-# bin
+## Useful bash aliases and functions that I use on my Unix machines.
-My bash aliases and functions
+---